fmelinscak/cognibench/examples/cpc18_track_I/README.md

 their models and the main script provided by the CPC committee.

 For showcasing purposes, each of the three models are implemented in different languages (Python, Octave and R).
-`ldmunit` can easily test models implemented in these languages with the use of wrappers we provide as long as model source code structure is as specified by the respective wrapper class.
+`cognibench` can easily test models implemented in these languages with the use of wrappers we provide as long as model source code structure is as specified by the respective wrapper class.
 You can see the model definitions required to use these models in `model_defs.py` file.